On the Bias of the Score Function of Finite Mixture Models: Introduction

 \section{Introduction}

-It is well known that the score function is an unbiased estimating function under mild regularity conditions on the underlying statistical model (see \cite{Godambe1960,GodambeThompson1976}).
-This basic property is used in the classic proofs of consistency of the maximum likelihood estimate (see \cite{JorgensenLabouriau2012,BarndorffNielsen1988}).
-We present here a collection of examples based on finite mixture models for which the score function of a finite mixture model is a biased inference function, and the maximum likelihood estimate for those models is not consistent.
+It is well known that the score function is an unbiased estimating function under mild regularity conditions on the underlying statistical model \citep[see][]{Godambe1960, GodambeThompson1976}.
+This fundamental property is used in the classic proofs of consistency of the maximum likelihood estimate \citep[see][]{JorgensenLabouriau2012,BarndorffNielsen1988}.
+We will present a collection of examples based on finite mixture models for which the score function is a biased inference function, and the maximum likelihood estimate for those models is not consistent.
 The proof presented is simple and involves relatively elemental mathematical tools.

 The type of finite mixture models discussed here naturally appears in many statistical contexts and applications.
 Informally, these models represent the situation where there is a stratification of the observations in a finite number of groups, say $K$ disjoint groups.
 Suppose that the observations belonging to the same group follow the same distribution and that the $K$ distributions associated with each group are distinct elements of a sufficiently regular parametric family of probability measures.
 We show that in this scenario, under mild regularity conditions, the score function for estimating the parameters identifying each group's distribution is unbiased.
 We also show that if one introduces a mixture in the scenario described above, the score function becomes biased.
-More precisely, suppose now that there are some observations for which we do not know in which group they belong to, still, instead, we can attribute probabilities of those belonging to different groups (and not all probabilities are in $\{ 0, 1\}$).
-In that case, the score function for estimating the parameters identifying the distribution of each group is biased.
+More precisely, suppose now that there are some observations for which we do not know which group they belong to, still, instead, we might attribute probabilities of those belonging to different groups (and not all probabilities are in $\{ 0, 1\}$).
+In that case, the score function for estimating the parameters identifying each group's distribution is \emph{biased}.

-In section \ref{Section.01} we briefly review some basic definitions and properties of inference functions and in section \ref{Section.02}we define the mixture model described above formally.
+In section \ref{Section.01} we briefly review some basic definitions and properties of inference functions and in section \ref{Section.02} we define the mixture model described above formally.
 The result characterising when the score function is biased is proved in section \ref{Section.02} and extended to sufficiently regular models with nuisance parameters in Section \ref{Section.04}.